apache/beam/learning/prompts/documentation-lookup/33_ai_ml_pipelines.md

 How can I use Apache Beam in my AI/ML pipeline?

 Response:
-Apache Beam is an open source, unified programming model for defining both batch and streaming data-parallel processing pipelines.Each Apache Beam pipeline is a Directed Acyclic Graph (DAG) of data processing operations constructed using Apache Beam SDK in one of the [supported languages](https://beam.apache.org/documentation/sdks/java/).
-To run a pipeline you need to deploy it to one of the supported [Beam runners](https://beam.apache.org/documentation/runners/capability-matrix/).
+Apache Beam is an open-source, unified programming model for defining batch and streaming data-parallel processing pipelines.
+Each Apache Beam pipeline is represented as a Directed Acyclic Graph (DAG) of data processing operations constructed using the Apache Beam SDK in one of the [supported languages](https://beam.apache.org/documentation/sdks/java/).
+To execute a pipeline, you need to deploy it to one of the supported [Beam runners](https://beam.apache.org/documentation/runners/capability-matrix/).

 You can use Apache Beam for various tasks within your AI/ML pipeline, including data validation, preprocessing, model validation, and model deployment and inference.